ap211unitech/Command-line-interface/README.md

 #### Navigate that folder then, use npm init

-#### Using Your DataBase you can Add Customer, Update Customers, Delete Customers etc.
+#### Using Your DataBase, you can Add Customer, Update Customers, Delete Customers etc.

 #### Use "customer-cli -h" for help.